SchroedingersBit/PfortGTPanama/programming/OverallRace/README.md

 #define Control_h
 #import <math.h>
 #include "variables.h"

+// returns the Sign of the number int getSign(int number) {  // returns 1 when its positive and returns -1 when its negative return (number >= 0) ?
+1 : -1;
+}

 // Verification that the reference angle is in a safe range, so that the ultrasonic sensors use safe values. void checkSafeAngle() {